-It’s a good thing bald uakaris are highly social.
-These primates live in large troops of up to 30 monkeys, and even bigger troops of up to 100 have been observed.
+It’s a good thing bald uakaris are highly social because these monkeys live in large troops of up to 30 monkeys.
+Even larger troops of up to 100 have been observed.

 Just like their diet, troop patterns and daily life depends on the season.
 When the forest is flooded, bald uakaris spend their days with their full troop up in the tree canopy.
 In the dry season when they are able to move on the ground, bald uakaris spend time foraging for food in smaller groups of up to 10 monkeys.